tasuka98/Automated_EmailSender/README.md

 # Automated_EmailSender

 ## Summary
-This program lets you send a designed email message along with a list of attachments to every client inside a email list.
+This python script lets you send a designed email message along with a list of attachments to every client inside a email list.

 ## Usage
 Cd into the repo